yonis-savary/sharp-php/Docs/security/auth.md

 ## Configuration

-You have to configure those four parameters in your configuration
+You have to configure those five parameters in your configuration:

 ```json
 "auth": {